Louise Minchin has announced she's leaving BBC Breakfast, but why and where is she going?

 “I’ve loved being part of it but – there is a but – I’ve decided that is time that I stop setting my alarm for 3.40 – sometimes if I’m feeling really rebellious 3.46 in the morning – and I’m going to be leaving the programme.”

-Dan Walker, who quit BBC show football focus earlier this year, co-hosts the breakfast show with Louise three days a week, admitted he had been in on the secret but had kept it quiet.
+Dan Walker, who quit BBC show football focus earlier this year and co-hosted the breakfast show with Louise three days a week, admitted he had been in on the secret but had kept it quiet.

 Where is Louise Minchin going?